Twenty-six names form the frieze on the exterior of LSHTM's Keppel Street building.

+Twenty-three names formed the original frieze on the exterior of LSHTM's Keppel Street building.
 Mystery surrounds the reasoning behind their selection which was made by a committee of unknown constitution who pondered deeply on which of the names of the great and good in the fields of hygiene and tropical medicine merited such public acclaim.

 Sir John Pringle